suibole/photoresist-KG/README.md

 ### Running the Ablation Experiments

-The ablation scripts can be run separately as follows:
+The five ablation experiments can be run independently:

 ```bash
 python scripts/10_keyword_only.py \